J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 3/4" thistle-like flowers and large 20" leaves, white-woolly beneath.

-Japan.
-The young first-year roots are eaten, the young peeled shoots are eaten
+vegetable in Japan.
+The young first-year roots are eaten, the young peeled

 ARCTOSTAPHYLOS (ark-to-STAF-ee-los)